Acre, Israel: Early Islamic period

 Following the defeat of the Byzantine army of Heraclius by the Rashidun army of Khalid ibn al-Walid in the Battle of Yarmouk, and the capitulation of the Christian city of Jerusalem to the Caliph Umar, Acre came under the rule of the Rashidun Caliphate beginning in 638.
 According to the early Muslim chronicler al-Baladhuri, the actual conquest of Acre was led by Shurahbil ibn Hasana, and it likely surrendered without resistance.
 The Arab conquest brought a revival to the town of Acre, and it served as the main port of Palestine through the Umayyad and Abbasid Caliphates that followed, and through Crusader rule into the 13th century.

 The first Umayyad caliph, Muawiyah I (r.
 661–680), regarded the coastal towns of the Levant as strategically important.
 Thus, he strengthened Acre's fortifications and settled Persians from other parts of Muslim Syria to inhabit the city.
 From Acre, which became one of the region's most important dockyards along with Tyre, Mu'awiyah launched an attack against Byzantine-held Cyprus.
 The Byzantines assaulted the coastal cities in 669, prompting Mu'awiyah to assemble and send shipbuilders and carpenters to Acre.

+The 9th-century historian Ahmad Ibn Yahya al-Baladhuri in his book Kitab Futuh al-Buldan, notes that both Akka and Sur (Tyre) were rebuilt by 'Abd al-Malik ibn-Marwan (r.
+685-705) after having "fallen into ruins", presumably as a result of the Byzantine assaults.
+He also notes that when Syrian sheikhs came to reside in Akka and Sur and other cities along the coast of Syria, there were Arab troops and Greeks already there, who over time were joined by people from other regions too.

-The city would continue to serve as the principal naval base of Jund al-Urdunn ("Military District of Jordan") until the reign of Caliph Hisham ibn Abd al-Malik (723–743), who moved the bulk of the shipyards north to Tyre.
-Nonetheless, Acre remained militarily significant through the early Abbasid period, with Caliph al-Mutawakkil issuing an order to make Acre into a major naval base in 861, equipping the city with battleships and combat troops.
+The city continued to serve as the principal naval base of Jund al-Urdunn ("Military District of Jordan") until the reign of Caliph Hisham ibn Abd al-Malik (723–743), who moved the bulk of the shipyards north to Tyre.
+In the early Abbasid period, Caliph al-Mutawakkil developed Acre into a major naval base in 861, equipping the city with battleships and combat troops.
+The Palestinian Jerusalemite geographer Al-Maqdisi (c.
+945-991) writes of Akka that it was unforitifed, unlike Sur/Tyre, until fortifications were built by the autonomous Emir Ibn Tulun of Egypt, who annexed the city in the 870s, and provided relative safety for merchant ships arriving at the city's port.